 Psiphon is designed to provide you with open access to online content.
-Psiphon does not increase your online privacy, and should not be considered or used as an online security tool.”
+Psiphon does not increase your online privacy, and should not be considered or used as an online security tool.

 Speed and performance

-Here’s our baseline speed test (without VPN):
+Here’s our baseline speed test (without a VPN):

-Finally, we connected to a distant server.
+Then, we connected to a distant server.

 Psiphon VPN server coverage

-The countries covered are the United States, United Kingdom, Japan, Singapore, Netherlands, Belgium, Germany, Spain, Canada, Switzerland, Poland, Japan, Czech Republic, Romania, Bulgaria, Austria, Denmark, Norway, Hungary, India and Italy.
+The countries covered are the United States, United Kingdom, Japan, Singapore, the Netherlands, Belgium, Germany, Spain, Canada, Switzerland, Poland, Japan, the Czech Republic, Romania, Bulgaria, Austria, Denmark, Norway, Hungary, India, and Italy.

 Psiphon provides apps for the following platforms: